 From classic tempered bodega glasses to shatterproof acrylic tumblers, these are the best drinking glasses.

-What We Don't Like: The rounded bottom might be easy to tip over
+What We Don't Love: The rounded bottom might be easy to tip over

 Libbey has long been known for its durable, American-made drinking glasses.
 In fact, many restaurants carry a version of Libbey glasses as their drinkware of choice because of the affordable, dishwasher-safe, classic design.

 This 16-piece set goes beyond functionality with its elegant style.
-The set includes eight 16.25-ounce tumbler glasses and eight 12.25-ounce rocks glasses making this a versatile choice for a variety of beverages.
-The narrow, straight glass punctuated by a slightly rounded 1-inch-thick base offers a stunning addition to any tablescape.
+The set includes eight 16.25-ounce tumbler glasses and eight 12.25-ounce rocks glasses, which provide versatility along with a consistently sophisticated and sturdy aesthetic.
 The weighted bottom provides an extra layer of stability, and the heft of the glass feels comfortable in your hand.

 For those who want some contrast in their glassware, the set is also offered with a black/grey tint.
 If you are looking for a set to cover a wide variety of beverage needs that offer more visual interest than just your simple drinking glass, Libbey Polaris is a solid choice.

-What We Like: High-end appearance, stackable, versatile, durable
+What We Love: High-end appearance, stackable, versatile, durable

-What We Don't Like: On the short side
+What We Don't Love: On the short side with thin glass

 Even if you have never been to Spain where bodega glasses are ubiquitous, you have probably heard of them.
 These simple, clean-lined darlings of the bar industry have become a popular everyday drinking glass in many homes.
 They are crafted from tempered glass so even though they look delicate, they are virtually unbreakable.
 The Bormioli family has been making glassware since the early 1800s and is now Italy’s largest manufacturer so you can be assured you are getting a dependable product.